- June 13, 2018

 So, knowing anger serves an essential purpose, how do we create space to allow anger to compel us to take action and learn from our experiences without causing damage along the way?
 How do we learn to integrate it without being an angry person?
 To answer this, we need to dig a little more deeply into how the experience of anger manifests.

 What Does Anger Feel Like?

 Take a moment now and see if you can get mad.
 How does your body respond?
 For many, the breath shortens, and muscles contract.
 We experience tingling in our hands and feet.
 The jaw tightens.

 What about the mind?
 When we feel anger, the mind often races.
 We latch onto the story that evokes the most indignation.
 This creates a cycle of feedback in the body, reinforcing the embodiment of rage.
 The story makes us madder, and the body responds more aggressively.

 There is a pleasurable aspect to anger that we need to acknowledge.
 The sensations of anger create intensity and energy in the body that can be addicting.
-Anger originates in the part of the brain responsible for the fight-flight-freeze response.
+Anger originates in the part of the brain responsible for the fight-flight-freeze-fawn response.
 The limbic system controls the release of adrenaline.
 Anger also triggers dopamine, the same neurotransmitter in the brain cocaine and other drugs stimulate.

 We have to be honest with ourselves about our relationship to anger.
 While its natural occurrence provides us with a tool to learn and grow, anger as a habit serves primarily to arouse.
 Using anger this way comes at the high price of weakened vitality and isolation.

 How Do We Deal with Anger?